MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-planning-parameters.md

 Independent of the reordering policy, the planning system usually follows this logic:

-1. The quantity of the order proposal is calculated to meet the specified minimum stock level of the item, usually the safety stock quantity.
-If nothing is specified, the minimum stock level is zero.
+1. The quantity of the order proposal is calculated to meet the specified minimum inventory level of the item, usually the safety stock quantity.
+If nothing is specified, the minimum inventory level is zero.
-2. If the projected available stock is below the safety stock quantity, a backward-scheduled supply order is suggested.
+2. If the projected available inventory is below the safety stock quantity, a backward-scheduled supply order is suggested.
 The order quantity will at least fill the safety stock quantity, and can be increased by gross demand within the time bucket, by the reordering policy, and by the order modifiers.
-3. If the projected stock is on or below the reorder point (calculated from aggregated changes within the time bucket) and above the safety stock quantity, a forward-scheduled exception order is suggested.
+3. If the projected inventory is on or below the reorder point (calculated from aggregated changes within the time bucket) and above the safety stock quantity, a forward-scheduled exception order is suggested.
 Both the gross demand to be met and the reordering policy will determine the order quantity.
 At minimum, the order quantity will meet the reorder point.
-4. If there is more gross demand due before the ending date of the forward-scheduled order proposal, and this demand brings the currently calculated projected available stock below the safety stock quantity, the order quantity is increased to make up the deficit.
+4. If there is more gross demand due before the ending date of the forward-scheduled order proposal, and this demand brings the currently calculated projected available inventory below the safety stock quantity, the order quantity is increased to make up the deficit.
 The suggested supply order is then scheduled backward from the due date of the gross demand that would have violated the safety stock quantity.
 5. If the **Time Bucket** field is not filled in, only the gross demand on the same due date will be added.

      The following reorder period fields also play a role in defining how much to reorder: **Rescheduling Period**, **Lot Accumulation Period**, and **Dampener Period**.
 For more information, see [Optimise When and How Much to Reorder](design-details-planning-parameters.md#optimize-when-and-how-much-to-reorder).